cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 - The `nextSequenceRecv`, stored separately, tracks the sequence number for the next packet to be received.
 - The `connectionHops` stores the list of connection identifiers, in order, along which packets sent on this channel will travel.
 At the moment this list must be of length 2, where the first connection is the source and second connection the destination.
 - The `version` string stores an opaque channel version, which is agreed upon during the handshake.
 This can determine module-level configuration such as which packet encoding is used for the channel.
-- The `nextTimeoutHeight` stores the timeout height for the next stage of the handshake, used only in channel opening and closing handshakes.

 Channel ends have a *state*: